 Generally running in the Twin Cities, but on a reduced schedule.
 Metro Transit buses and light rail will be observing a holiday schedule on Christmas Day, more information on which you can find here.

-The vast majority of Minnesota Valley Transit Authority routes won't be operating, though a few will be running a weekend service.
+Minnesota Valley Transit Authority routes won't be operating, except for the Red Line/495, which will be operating weekend service.
 More here.

 Public buildings and schools